Silver River (film): Development

 Raoul Walsh agreed to take on direction, determined to keep the film's star Errol Flynn on a "short leash".
 Flynn had gained an infamous reputation in Hollywood for his behavior and drinking habits.

 Longstreet later wrote that "by 1947 Flynn had deteriorated.
 His drinking dominated, and I suspect drugs too; his wives, he'd say, were like shackles.
 And he was finding it hard to face a camera.
 The drinking had angered Warner Bros and he was about to be let go."
-Longstreet says Anne Sheridan was known for "lapping up the sauce" as well, and claims Walsh told him "Kid, write it fast.
+Longstreet says Ann Sheridan was known for "lapping up the sauce" as well, and claims Walsh told him "Kid, write it fast.
 They're not drinking.
 They promised Jack Warner that, but you never know."

 In April, Thomas Mitchell signed to play the third lead.

 Filming

 The production started in April 1947.
-It was Flynn's first movie since last August 1946 when he finished making Cry Wolf.
-In between he had made a long cruise on the Zaca which was turned into the movie The Cruise of the Zaca and was a period where he bought property on Jamaica.
+It was Flynn's first movie since the previous August when he finished making Cry Wolf.
+Prior to that, he had taken a long cruise on the Zaca that had become the basis for the movie The Cruise of the Zaca.
+It was also a period where he bought property on Jamaica.

 The movie was shot in Warner Bros studio and on location in Bishop City, California.
 It was a big budget effort with hundreds of extras and over 75 speaking parts.

 Longstreet says "at first the shooting of the picture went well.
 Work was good and Walsh, experienced at handling actors, kept matters in control."
 However the writer says one morning he arrived on set to find Walsh tearing pages out of the script because they contained "too much yak-yak."
 Longstreet says "I knew then the picture was in trouble."

 Throughout the shoot Flynn and Sheridan would sip ice water which contained vodka.
 Flynn told Longstreet "I can't make head nor tail of your story."

 Ann Sheridan also held up production when she fell ill with laryngitis.
 Jack L. Warner wrote the following memo during the shoot:

 If Flynn is late, if liquor is being used so that from the middle of the afternoon on it is impossible for the director to make any more scenes with Flynn, if liquor is brought on the set or into the studio we must hold Flynn legally and financially responsible for any delay in making the picture.
 We may go so far as to abrogate the entire contract and sue him for damages...We will never again make pictures where Flynn or any other artist becomes incoherent due to liquor or whatever it may be...This has happened repeatedly during the last pictures we have made in which Flynn has appeared and we cannot permit it any longer.

-Longstreet said "the stars' behavior resulted in delays, which led to cost overruns, which forced the studio heads to declare Siver River was finished.
+Longstreet said "the stars' behavior resulted in delays, which led to cost overruns, which forced the studio heads to declare Silver River was finished.
 It is the only studio picture I know of for which there is no ending; the picture ends in midair, but no one, as far as I know, ever bothered to ask why."